-Fertilize the fig tree in the Spring with a balance organic fruit tree fertilizer with a 1-1-1 or a 2-1-1 NPK ratio, such as (5-5-5)or (6-3-3).
+Fertilize the fig tree in the Spring with a balanced organic fruit tree fertilizer with a 1-1-1 or a 2-1-1 NPK ratio, such as (5-5-5)or (6-3-3).
 Manure can be applied in cool climates.
 Reapply growth formula fertilizer in the Summer.
 Do not fertilize in the Fall as this the time the tree has slowed growth.
 Apply a fertilizer with low nitrogen and high phosphorus and potassium with a 1-2-2 or 1-4-4 NPK ratio such as 4-12-12 analysis.

 Fig Tree Pest Management

-Use a dormant fruit tree spray/horticultural oil in the winter.
+Use a dormant fruit tree spray/horticultural oil in the Winter.
 To protect the harvest use an animal repellant.
 Also, cover the fruits or net the entire tree to create a barrier.

 Sun Exposure : Full Sun and Part Sun

 Harvest Time : Fall